arangodb/docs/3.10/quick-start-coming-from-sql.md

 SELECT columnA, columnB, columnZ FROM table
 ```

-Since documents aren't two-dimensional, and neither do you want to be limited to
+Since documents aren't two-dimensional, and you do not want to be limited to
 returning two-dimensional lists, the requirements for a query language are higher.
 AQL is thus a little bit more complex than plain SQL at first, but offers much
 more flexibility in the long run.
 It lets you handle arbitrarily structured